Chart Color Schemes

 Port Melbourne Industrial lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Port Melbourne Industrial's population is around 5,213 as of Nov 2025.
-This reflects an increase of 3,306 people from the 2021 Census figure of 1,907 people.
-The change was inferred from ABS' estimated resident population of 2,895 in June 2024 and an additional 1,756 validated new addresses since the Census date.
-This level of population results in a density ratio of 682 persons per square kilometer.
-Port Melbourne Industrial's growth rate of 173.4% since the 2021 census exceeded the national average (8.9%) and the state's average, making it a growth leader in the region.
-Interstate migration contributed approximately 76.5% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Port Melbourne Industrial's population was around 5,213 as of November 2025.
+This reflected an increase of 3,306 people since the 2021 Census, which reported a population of 1,907 people.
+The change was inferred from the estimated resident population of 2,895 in June 2024 and an additional 1,756 validated new addresses since the Census date.
+This resulted in a density ratio of 682 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+Port Melbourne Industrial's growth of 173.4% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 76.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Population projections indicate exceptional growth over the period, with the area expected to grow by 7,764 persons to 2041 based on the latest population numbers, recording a gain of 99.0% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilized VIC State Government's Regional/LGA projections released in 2023 with adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Population projections predicted exceptional growth, placing the area in the top 10 percent of statistical areas analysed by AreaSearch.
+The area was expected to grow by 7,764 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 99.0% over the 17 years.

 Frequently Asked Questions - Population